StellarProgressCompany/example/CreateUserAccount.md

-# How to Create a User Account
+# Step by Step Guide: How to Create a User Account

 ## Purpose
 The purpose of this document is to provide a standardized procedure for creating a user account in the Takumi Precision Engineering IT system.
 This ensures that all user accounts are created consistently and securely, in accordance with the company's IT policies and security protocols.